 What is Public Interest Immunity?

-The statutory provisions and codes in this area are as follows:
+The relevant statutory provisions and codes are:

-Criminal Procedure and Investigations Act 1996 (CPIA 1996);
+- Criminal Procedure and Investigations Act 1996 (CPIA 1996)

-The Criminal Procedure Rules 2005, Part 25;
+- The Criminal Procedure Rules 2005, Part 25

-Attorney-General’s Guidelines: Disclosure of Information in Criminal Proceedings.
+- Attorney-General’s Guidelines: Disclosure of Information in Criminal Proceedings

-National security/Affairs and interests of state
+- National security/affairs and interests of state

-The prevention, detection & investigation of crime
+- The prevention, detection and investigation of crime

-Material relating to children or young children
+- Material relating to children or young children

-National security/Affairs and interests of state
+National security, and affairs and interests of state

 The prevention, detection and investigation of crime